 Best Things to do in Hvar

-- See the main attraction of Hvar Old Town: walk the Piazza, the town’s main square, visit St. Stephan’s Cathedral that is dominating the square, see Arsenal palace and local Marina.
+- See the main attraction of Hvar Old Town: walk the Piazza, the town’s main square, visit St. Stephan’s Cathedral that is dominating the square, see the Arsenal palace and local Marina.
 In the evening, stroll along the Riva, the town’s seafront promenade while admiring the sunset views over the ocean.

 - Spend a day on the beaches at nearby Pakleni islands